Zeta Functions and the (Linear) Logic of Markov Processes: Interaction Graphs: the discrete case

-The two following lemmas are easy to establish (using the identity $\log(1-x)=\sum_{k=1}^{\infty}\frac{x^n}{n}$).
-The first lemma is essential, as it is the alternative expression of the zeta function that we will be able to generalise later.
+The two following lemmas are easy to establish (using that $-\log(1-x)=\sum_{k=1}^{\infty}\frac{x^n}{n}$).
+The first is essential in our work, as it provides an alternative expression of the zeta function that we will be able to generalise in \autoref{section:dynsys} and \autoref{section:prob}.
 Indeed, while the formal definition above uses the notion of prime closed paths, this one quantifies over all closed paths.

 The second lemma is key to the representation of $\zeta_G(z)$ as a rational function.
 This relates the zeta function with the determinant of the adjacency matrix of $G$.
-Notice that this relation was obtained by Seiller in the special case $z=1$ \cite{seiller-goim} and was the initial motivation behind the definition of orthogonality in Interaction Graphs models, as it relates the measurement with the Fuglede-Kadison determinant of operators \cite{FKdet} used in Girard's model \cite{goi5}.
+Notice that this relation was obtained by the author in the special case $z=1$ \cite{seiller-goim} and was the initial motivation behind the definition of orthogonality in Interaction Graphs models, since it relates the measurement with the Fuglede-Kadison determinant of operators \cite{FKdet} used in Girard's model \cite{goi5}.

-\begin{lemma} Let $N(n)$ denote the number of all possible strings $(v_1,\dots, v_n)$ representing a closed path in $G$ of length $n$.
+\begin{lem} Let $N(n)$ denote the number of all possible strings $(v_1,\dots, v_n)$ representing a closed path in $G$ of length $n$.
 Then: